 Blackford Community Council is the organisation which represents the interests of the residents of Blackford.
 Councillors need as much information about village concerns as possible, in order for them to be raised and discussed at the next meeting.
 Residents are invited to attend the monthly meetings to raise any issues or concerns you may have but the community council also realises that residents may not have the time to attend the meetings or in fact may wish to remain anonymous and in those cases please do not hesitate to either contact a councillor directly or use the community council contact form, see the contacts page.
-The next meeting of the Community Council will be on Tuesday 24th Apr 2018 at the Moray Institute, lower hall and all are welcome, not just community council members.
+The Community Council meets at the Moray Institute, lower hall and all are welcome, not just community council members.

 If you want to help make your area better for all, join your local Community Council.